 Settings Guidelines

 MIB File Use the Pulse Secure MIB file link to download the device management information base MIB file.
 You add this file to your SNMP manager configuration.

 SNMP Select your SNMP server version:

 Version v2c

 v3

 Agent Prope rties

 SNMP Queries Select to support SNMP queries.

 SNMP Traps Select to send SNMP traps.

 System Name Specify a system name.

 System Location Specify a location.

 System Contact Specify a system contact.

 Community · Required only for SNMPv2c.

 String · To query the system, your network management station must send it the community string.

 · To stop the SNMP system, clear the community field.

 SNMPv3 Con figuration

 Username Specify the SNMPv3 username.
-The User-Based Security Model (USM) is the default Security Module fo SNMPv3.
+The User-Based Security Model (USM) is the default Security No SNMPv3.
 The system supports only one user at a time to be registered with an SNMP engine.
-Editing th SNMPv3 user attributes overwrite any already registered SNMPv3 user.
-The SNMPv3 user must have read-only access on all MIBs supported by the system.
-SNMPv3 user configuration attributes can also bused for SNMP traps.
+SNMPv3 user attributes overwrite any already registered SNMPv3 user.
+The SNMPv3 user must read-only access on all MIBs supported by the system.
+SNMPv3 user configuration attributes of used for SNMP traps.

 Settings Guidelines Security Level Selection Auth Protocol Auth Password Priv Protocol Priv Password No Auth, NoPriv Auth, NoPriv Select MD5 (HMAC-MD5-96) or SHA (HMAC- SHA-96).
 Enter an authentication password.
 The password can contain any ASCII characters and must be at least 8 characters in length.
 Auth, Priv Select MD5 (HMAC-MD5-96) or SHA (HMAC- SHA-96).
 Enter an authentication password.
 The password can contain any ASCII characters and must be at least 8 characters in length.
 Select either CBC- DES or CFB-AES- 128.
 Enter a privacy password.
 The password can contain any ASCII characters and must be at least 8 characters in length.
 Trap Thresholds Note: Setting a threshold value to 0 disables that respective trap.
 Check Frequency Specify the frequency in seconds for sending traps.
 The default is 180 seconds.
 Log Capacity Specify the percent of log space used.
 The default is 90%.
 Users Specify the percent of user capacity used.
 The default is 100%.
 Physical Memory Specify the percent of physical memory used.
 The default is 0 (not reported).
 Swap Specify the percent of swap memory used.
 The default is 0 (not reported).
 Memory (Virtual Memory) Note: We recommend you monitor swap memory to alert you to potential memory issues.
 The threshold for traps for physical memory usage might be reached even if the system is not experiencing any difficulties.
 Disk Specify the percent of disk utilization.
 The default is 80%.
 CPU Specify the percent of CPU utilization.
 The e default is 0 (not repo orted).
 Meeting Users Specify the percent of meeting users.
-The e default is 100%.
-Optional Tra aps Critical Log Events Send traps when th e system logs critical ( events.
+The default is 100%.
+Optional Tra aps Critical Log Events Send traps when th e system logs critical (events.

-Settings Guidelines Major Log Events Send traps when the system logs major events.
+Settings Guidelines Major Log Events og Send traps when the system logs major events.
 Save SNMP Settings?
-Click Save Changes t o update the SNMP agent configuration.
-The page is refreshed and displays the SNMP engine ID.
-If the configuration is changed to move from SNMP v2c to SNMP v3, the system generates and displays two engine IDs.
-SNMP Servers Hostname / IP address Specify the hostname or IP address for the SNMP servers to which the system will send any traps it generates.
+SNMP Serve SNMP Servers Hostname / IP address Specify the hostname or IP address for the SNMP servers to which the system will send any traps it generates.
 Port Specify the port for the SNMP server.
 Typically, SNMP uses port 162.
 Community Specify the community string (if necessary).